fmalina/revisions-blocl/activism/privateislandwhybritain.md

 collecting the rent and maintaining the property.
 Every so often a government inspector – Ofwat – comes round, sets a limit on how much rent the property managers can charge, and tells them they should get a move on with the renovation.
-But if we don’t like the property, the management agency or the landlords, or if we think the rent is too high, we don’t have any choice.
-We can’t move to a cheaper property, or a better-run one; we’re stuck.
+But if we don't like the property, the management agency or the landlords, or if we think the rent is too high, we don't have any choice.
+We can't move to a cheaper property, or a better-run one; we’re stuck.

 Water privatisation has thrust international generosity on the English public.
 Popular discontent with the supposed impositions of the European Union is